 PHILL VILENSKI: GUITAR

 "My first musical memories are of my dad playing bluegrass guitar in the front room at our house in Wayland, and my mom playing songs by Patsy Cline and Carol King on piano.
-Throughout grade school and middle school I listened to music from the 50s and 60's which ultimately lead me to The Beatles, and there was no going back.
+Throughout grade school and middle school, I listened to music from the 50s and 60s, which ultimately lead me to The Beatles-- and there was no going back.
 Once I started playing in bands, my friends introduced me to Nirvana, Green Day, and everything else that was on MTV in 1998.
-My freshman year of high school I put ads out in local music stores to start a band of older players, who soon taught me all about Chicago and Delta blues which to this day, I believe is the most expressive form of guitar playing.
-Over the last decade I've been influenced by a wide spectrum of music, from Led Zeppelin and The Rolling Stones, to The Black Crowes, The Killers, and Blackberry Smoke.
-I love the fact that music is a never-ending journey and I feel very thankful to be traveling and making records with a group of guys that i call my brothers."
+My freshman year of high school, I put ads out in local music stores to start a band of older players.
+They soon taught me all about Chicago and Delta blues, which to this day, I believe, is the most expressive form of guitar playing.
+Over the last decade, I've been influenced by a wide spectrum of music, from Led Zeppelin and The Rolling Stones, to The Black Crowes, The Killers, and Blackberry Smoke.
+I love the fact that music is a never-ending journey and I feel very thankful to be traveling and making records with a group of guys that i call my brothers. "

 - Phill Vilenski

 "As far back as I can remember, music has always been a part of my life.
-My parents and brothers always played the records and CD's that they loved, and there was always music in the house.
+My parents and brothers always played the records and CDs that they loved, and there was always music in the house.
 When I was about 12 or 13, my older brother started messing around with the guitar.
-Naturally, I had to learn to play guitar as well so I could be "cool like him."
-Luckily, I had a family that encouraged learning instruments, and I was able to take lessons.
+Naturally, I had to learn to play guitar, as well, so I could be "cool like him”.
+Luckily, I had a family that encouraged learning instruments and I was able to take lessons.
 My teacher, Joyce, challenged me to learn music other than what was popular at the time.
-Artists like Leon Redbone, Eric Clapton, and B.B King opened me up to a whole new world of music.
-It wasn't until I was 16 and I heard Frank Sinatra and Bobby Darin, that I knew I wanted my future to be about music.
+Artists like Leon Redbone, Eric Clapton, and B.B.
+King opened me up to a whole new world of music.
+It wasn't until I was 16 and I heard Frank Sinatra and Bobby Darin that I knew I wanted my future to be about music.
 There was something about the sound of their voices in front of that huge band!
 This brought me to many inner battles of wanting to sing in a musical, act in a play or try to replicate the latest Aerosmith or Smashing Pumpkins album with my friends in the basement.
 It's funny to think after high school, I abandoned the guitar altogether to become a better actor and entertainer.
-Not so many years later everything changed, when I heard records like "Exile on Main Street," "Sticky Fingers," "Abbey Road," and "Let it Be" or "Zepplin" 1,2, or 3.
-I picked up the guitar again and found myself wanting to become apart of something so much bigger than myself.
+Not so many years later everything changed, when I heard records like "Exile on Main Street," "Sticky Fingers," "Abbey Road," and "Let it Be" or "Zeppelin" 1,2, or 3.
+I picked up the guitar again and found myself wanting to become a part of something so much bigger than myself.
 It was a no- brainer when Phil and Mitch asked me to quit my job, quit school, join the band, and learn to play bass guitar.
-To me, creating music with my band, and sharing music with people the greatest thing on Earth.
-Im thankful for all the other artists that keep giving music back as well.
+To me, creating music with my band and sharing music with people the greatest thing on Earth.
+I’m thankful for all the other artists that keep giving music back as well.
 It's great to always have new music to learn from and look forward to."

 NIGEL DUPREE: DRUMS